AcademySoftwareFoundation/openfx/Documentation/sources/Guide/ofxExample1_Basics.rst

 function pointer in the :ref:`OfxPlugin<OfxPlugin>` structure is the what accepts actions to do whatever is being requested.

-Where...
+Where:

--  ``action`` is a C string that specifies what is to be done by the plugin, e.g. "OfxImageEffectActionRender" tells an image effect plugin to render a frame,
+-  ``action`` is a C string that specifies what is to be done by the plugin, e.g. ``OfxImageEffectActionRender`` tells an image effect plugin to render a frame

--  ``handle`` is the thing that is being operated on, and needs to be downcast appropriately, what this is will depend on the action,
+-  ``handle`` is the thing that is being operated on, and needs to be downcast appropriately, what this is will depend on the action

--  ``inArgs`` is a well defined property set that are the arguments to the action,
+-  ``inArgs`` is a well defined property set that are the arguments to the action

 -  ``outArgs`` is a well defined property set where a plugin can return values as needed.